suncoast-devs/handbook/lessons/misc-quick-reference/post-graduation-things-to-focus-on.md

 | Node and Express       | Other web frameworks |                                                 |

-During this time, you might try to learn all the things after graduation, **but that might not be the best path to success.**
+During this time, you might try to learn all the things after graduation, **but that might not be the best path to success**.

 We would recommend only start to learn a new technology if: